-Ant McPartlin, the 42 year old co presenter of I’m A Celebrity…Get Me Out of Here! has announced that he will not be returning to TV work until 2019.
+Ant McPartlin, the 42-year-old co-presenter of I’m A Celebrity…Get Me Out of Here! has announced that he will not be returning to TV work until 2019.

 Ants decision not to return to work, following his stint in rehab, will bring a huge sigh of relief to his numerous fans and no doubt his family and friends also.

-PCP have been following Ant McPartlin’s journey.
+PCP has been following Ant McPartlin’s journey.
 We experience first hand the damage that addiction can cause to sufferers, families, partners and even innocent members of the public – through our alcohol and drug rehab clinics.

 Untreated alcohol addiction leads to serious consequences

-Ant McPartlin hit media headlines only a matter months ago following his drink driving conviction for a multi vehicle collision.
+Ant McPartlin hit media headlines only a matter months ago following his drink driving conviction for a multi-vehicle collision.

 The widely publicised event revealed that sadly Ant had relapsed on alcohol and drugs following a short rehab stint for alcohol and tramadol addiction (a synthetic opiate painkiller)

-McPartlin was found to be twice the legal drink drive limit; following a guilty plea he consequently received a record breaking £86,000 fine and a 20 months ban from driving.
+McPartlin was found to be twice the legal drink-drive limit; following a guilty plea he consequently received a record-breaking £86,000 fine and a 20 months ban from driving.
 Since then Ant has taken a step back from his TV work and commitments

 McPartlin cuts short his alcohol rehab programme

-PCP were very concerned for Ant when it was revealed that he cut short his second admission to alcohol rehab.
+PCP was very concerned for Ant when it was revealed that he cut short his second admission to alcohol rehab.
 We feared that this could lead him back to addiction if he did not take substantial time off, out of the public eye, to concentrate on his recovery and receive further addiction treatment help.

 Thankfully, that seems to be the case at present.
 It is rarely a good idea to return straight to a pressured and stressful environment following intensive detoxification and drug rehabilitation.
-The early days of alcohol and drug recovery is when an individual is at their most vulnerable and at great risk of relapse.
+The early days of alcohol and drug recovery are when an individual is at their most vulnerable and at great risk of relapse.